youpong/switch-stdlib/README.md

 $ make check
 ```

-## Docker
+## Setting Up a Docker Environment for Build/Test

-このプロジェクトには Dockerfile が含まれている。 Docker 上でこのプロジェクトの
-ビルド/テストを行う手順を説明する。
-この Docker イメージは Ubuntu をベースにしている。
+This project supports building and testing within a Docker container.
+The process mirrors the standard
+build/test procedure, ensuring consistency across environments.

+### Key Points
+- The Docker image is based on `Ubuntu`.
+- Building and testing inside the container follow the same steps as running directly on a native system.

+### Steps

-### Build Docker image `swlib`
+#### Build Docker image `swlib`

 ```
 $ docker build -t swlib .
 ```

-### Create and run a new container from an image
+#### Create and run a new container from an image

 ```
 $ docker run --rm -it -v $PWD:/swlib -w /swlib swlib
 ```

-上記のコンテナ上でビルド/テストする手順は、通常の手順と変わらない。

 ## License